Duchess of Mecklenburg, Princess of Wenden, Schwerin and Ratzeburg, Countess of Schwerin,

 Lady of the Lands of Rostock and Stargard, Princess of Mecklenburg-

-Following the loss of a second home Duchess Helene and her family went to live with her brother in law and half sister, Prince Franz Ferdinand and Princess Irina of Isenburg, at Birstein Palace in Hesse.
+Following the loss of a second home Duchess Helene and her family went to live with her brother in law and half sister, Prince Franz Ferdinand and Princess Irina of Isenburg, at the Birstein Palace in Hesse.
 In August 1944 Duchess Helene’s father was arrested by the Gestapo, only gaining his freedom in February 1945 following the intervention of a Papal nuncio.
 A month after his release the family reunited in Sigmaringen having been invited to the town by the Princess of Hohenzollern.

-Following the end of the Second World War Duchess Helene remained in Sigmaringen
+Following the end of the Second World War, Duchess Helene remained in Sigmaringen

-living in the Prinzessinnen-
+living with her parents in the Prinzessinnen-

 Following the marriage Duchess Helene moved to her husband’s native Switzerland, living on Restelberg Street in Zürich.
 Her husband’s businesses Mechanical Corporation (MECO) and Motoren Turbinen und Pumpen AG (MTP) were headquartered in the city, while Duchess Helene served as Vice President of the Board of Directors of clothing manufacturer Cosma Costumes et Manteaux SA.
 Duchess Helene gave birth to their daughter Sheila in 1958 in Chur.